-For the time being, we adopt a simple scheme based on the instantaneous image quality as seen by the telescope.
+For the time being, we decided to adopt a simple scheme based on the instantaneous image quality as seen by the telescope.
 For that we use the telescope guide probe FWHM (~600 nm) which proves to be rather well correlated to the performance in contrast and to the seeing estimated by the SPARTA real time computer.

 When a user request a " seeing " constraint on SPHERE for his/her service mode program, he/she should think in term of guide probe image quality, not DIMM seeing.
 Hence, a challenging program should request < 0.8 arcsec.
 It does not make sense to request > 1.4 arcsec.
 Beyond 1.2 arcsec, SPHERE AO is extremely unstable.
-Programs requesting 1.2 to 1.4 arcsec seeing will be treated as fillers with possibly a high rate of frame selection to apply and a shallower contrast.
+Programs requesting 1.2 to 1.4 arsec seeing will be treated as fillers with possibly a high rate of frame selection to apply and a shallower contrast.

-In the following table the OB classification scheme for service-mode operations is explained:
+In the following table is explain the OB classification scheme for SM operations :

-OB Grade Requested seeing Seeing constraints
+OB Grade Requested seeing equested seeing Seeing constraints

-constraints met exceeded by no more than
+constraints met exceeded by

 А 90% of the time 5%

-В 50% of the time 10%
+В 50% of the time OD 10%

-с OR
+C (to be Less than 50% of the time OR 20%

-(to be repeated) Less than 50% of the time 20%
+(to be